raubaca/raubaca/README.md

 I'm a self-taught **Frontend Developer** with a strong focus on UI.
 I've worked on a wide range of projects, from small landing pages to large web applications, and have developed a mobile-first approach to ensure the best possible user experience across all devices.

-🧑🏻‍💻 I'm currently learning Next.js and working on some small projects while waiting for a new challenge!
+🧑🏻‍💻 I'm currently learning TypeScript more in deep and working on some small projects while waiting for a new challenge!

 🌎 Let's connect: [CodePen](https://codepen.io/raubaca) | [Frontend Mentor](https://www.frontendmentor.io/profile/raubaca)